Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

-Consider an EG-aperiodic train track representative $F \from T \to T$ (with respect to some maximal, non-filling, $\phi$-invariant~$\FF$ rel~$\A$, as explained just above), and so each generic leaf of the filling lamination $\Lambda$ is represented in $T$ as a nested union of iteration tiles of $F$.
-In Lemma~\ref{LemmaQAPQuant}~\pref{ItemSTLLowerBound}, by applying concepts of component free splitting units, we obtain a preliminary positive lower bound for $\tau_\phi$, one that is expressed as a simple formula with a uniform format depending only on $\Gamma$ and~$\A$, except for the occurrence of two numerical quantities that depend putatively on the choice of $F$: a \emph{PF-exponent}~$\kappa$; and a \emph{filling exponent} $\omega$.
-The PF-exponent $\kappa$ has the property that every entry of the transition matrix of $F^\kappa$ is $\ge 4$, meaning that for any two edges $E,E' \subset T$, the tile $F^\kappa(E)$ crosses at least $4$ different translates of the edge $E'$.
-The filling exponent $\omega$ has the property that for every edge $E$ the tile $F^\omega(E)$ fills $T$.
+Consider an EG-aperiodic train track representative $F \from T \to T$ (with respect to some maximal, non-filling, $\phi$-invariant free factor system~$\F$ \relA), and so each generic leaf of the lamination $\Lambda$ as a nested union of iteration tiles of $F$.
+In Lemma~\ref{LemmaQAPQuant}~\pref{ItemSTLLowerBound}, by applying concepts of component free splitting units, we obtain a positive lower bound for $\tau_\phi$ expressed by a formula depending only on $\Gamma$ and~$\A$, \emph{except} for the occurrence of two numerical quantities that depend putatively on the choice of $F$: a \emph{PF-exponent}~$\kappa$ (every entry of the transition matrix of $F^\kappa$ is $\ge 4$); and a \emph{filling exponent} $\omega$ (for every edge $E$ the tile $F^\omega(E)$ fills $T$).

-The desired lower bound for Theorem~A is therefore obtained if we can find a choice of representative $F$ having a \emph{uniform} PF exponent and a \emph{uniform} filling exponent, independent of all choices.
-For this purpose we shall choose the train track representative $F \from T \to T$ to be defined on a natural free splitting $T$.
-Such an $F$ was constructed in \cite{\BHTag} for the special case of $\Out(F_n)$, and in \cite{FrancavigliaMartino:TrainTracks} for the general case, using the Lipschitz semi-metric on the outer space of $\Gamma$ rel~$\A$.
+The desired lower bound for Theorem~A is therefore obtained if we can choose $F$ having a \emph{uniform} PF exponent and filling exponent, independent of all other choices.
+For this purpose we shall choose the train track representative $F \from T \to T$ to be defined on a natural free splitting~$T$.
+Such an $F$ was constructed in \cite{\BHTag} for the special case of $\Out(F_n)$, and in \cite{FrancavigliaMartino:TrainTracks} for the general case, using the Lipschitz semi-metric on the outer space of $\Gamma$ \relA.
 See Section~\ref{SectionNaturalTTRep} for details, including a further construction in the general case which mimics the special case construction of \cite{\BHTag}.
 An elementary construction of a uniform PF-exponent $\kappa_0(\Gamma;\A)$, for natural EG-aperiodic train track representatives of $\phi$, is found in Section~\ref{SectionUniformPF}.